BillyWei01/Packable/README.md

 #### Deserialization
 1. Create a static object, which is an instance of PackCreator<br>
 2. Implement the decode() method, decode each field, and assign it to the object;<br>
-3. Call PackDecoder.unmarshal(), pass in the byte array and PackCreator instance, and get the object.
+3. Call PackDecoder.unmarshal(), tranfer the byte array and PackCreator instance,.

-If you need to deserialize an array of objects, you need to create an instance of PackArrayCreator (this is the case for the Java version,  other versions no need to do this). <br>
+If you need to deserialize an array of objects, you need to create an instance of PackArrayCreator (Only Java version need to do this,  other platform no need to do this).  <br>

 ### 2.2 Coded Directly
 The  example above is only one of the examples.
 It can be used flexibly.